Shujero-Sports-Goup/ncl-league-platform/NUKTA_SECURITY_DASHBOARD_DOCUMENTATION.md

 ## Conclusion

-The Intelligent Security Dashboard provides comprehensive security monitoring and threat detection for the NCL League Platform.
+The Intelligent Security Dashboard provides comprehensive security monitoring and threat detection for the Nukta League Platform.
 With real-time monitoring, automated threat detection, and intelligent analytics, administrators can maintain a secure environment and quickly respond to potential security incidents.

 For support or feature requests, please refer to the main project documentation or contact the development team.